Remember the last time you had trouble deciding using ice or heat for low back pain?

 However, choosing one of the two can be difficult.

 Let’s deal with that confusion once and for all.
+What is better for lower back pain: heat or cold?

 Heat and cold therapy aim at stimulating the nerve fibers carrying pain sensation.